bookercodes/pusher-chatkit-tut/README.md

 Rooms can be created programatically (on the sever or client using `createRoom`), or in the dashboard Inspector tab.

-Creating rooms from the Inspector isn't _really_ a good practice (it's mainly intended for testing) but we're going to do it anyway to keep things simple.
+Creating rooms from the Inspector isn't really a good practice (it's mainly intended for testing) but we're going to do it anyway to keep things simple.

-In the dashboard, go to the **Inspector** tab and create a user with any name.
+In the dashboard, head to the **Inspector** tab and create a user with any name.
 I will call mine "Admin":

 Then, create a room called "General":